Your 24 Week Old Baby – Development, Milestones & Care

-- Try not to be overprotective and limit their exposure to a particular place or area.
+- Try not to be overprotective and limit his exposure to a particular place or area.
 Let him explore around and positively deal with his inquisitiveness.

 - Be very careful in what you choose to feed to your baby, speak to a nutritionist and get a balanced diet plan.

 - Your baby still needs at least 3-daytime naps in the duration of 1-3 hours.
-So put her to sleep even if she is not very keen on sleeping off.
+So put him to sleep even if he is in the mood to enjoy and play.
 You can do this by telling him bedtime stories.

 - Try not to be too fanatical about cleanliness around your baby and don’t prevent her from sucking each every toy or other articles.
 Till the time it’s harmful to her you may let her explore.

 [Also Read: 6 Months Old Baby Care]

 Tests and Vaccinations

 You need to keep a check on the dates for vaccination of your 24-week old baby.
 At 6 months of age, your baby will be recommended Influenza flu vaccine.
 So check with your doctor and get your little one vaccinated.